noam87/noamswebsite/content/q/john_stuart_mill.md

 > decided opinion."

-On multiple instances, Mill illustrates this paradox in different forms: by consecrating certain moral principles and hard-earned liberties, by declaring them beyond questioning, far from protecting them we rob them of their urgency and weaken them.
+On multiple instances, Mill illustrates this paradox in different forms: by consecrating certain moral principles, by declaring them beyond questioning, far from protecting them we rob them of their urgency and weaken them.

 ---